whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/chrome-flags.md

 [#omnibox-updated-connection-security-indicators](chrome://flags/#omnibox-updated-connection-security-indicators)

                    DefaultEnabledDisabled

                  Disabled                 Enabled

-## Enables Display Compositor to Use a New Gpu Thread.
+## Enables Display Compositor to Use a New Gpu Thread

 When enabled, chrome uses 2 gpu threads instead of 1.
 Display compositor uses new dr-dc gpu thread and all other clients (raster, webgl, video) continues using the gpu main thread. – Mac, Windows, Linux, ChromeOS, Android, Fuchsia, Lacros

 [#enable-drdc](chrome://flags/#enable-drdc)

                    DefaultEnabledDisabled

                  Disabled                 Enabled

-## Force GPU Main Thread Priority to Normal for DrDc.
+## Force GPU Main Thread Priority to Normal for DrDc

 When enabled, force GPU main thread priority to be normal for DrDc mode.
 In that case DrDc thread continues to use DISPLAY thread priority and hence have higher thread priority than GPU main.
 Note that this flag will be a no-op when DrDc is disabled. – Mac, Windows, Linux, ChromeOS, Android, Fuchsia, Lacros

 [#force-gpu-main-thread-to-normal-priority-drdc](chrome://flags/#force-gpu-main-thread-to-normal-priority-drdc)

                    DefaultEnabledDisabled

                  Disabled                 Enabled

 ## Enable Autofill of Promo Code Fields in Forms